Tidal acceleration: Quantitative description of the Earth–Moon case

 Opposing the tidal deceleration of Earth is a mechanism that is in fact accelerating the rotation.
 Earth is not a sphere, but rather an ellipsoid that is flattened at the poles.
 SLR has shown that this flattening is decreasing.
 The explanation is that during the ice age large masses of ice collected at the poles, and depressed the underlying rocks.
 The ice mass started disappearing over 10000 years ago, but Earth's crust is still not in hydrostatic equilibrium and is still rebounding (the relaxation time is estimated to be about 4000 years).
 As a consequence, the polar diameter of Earth increases, and the equatorial diameter decreases (Earth's volume must remain the same).
 This means that mass moves closer to the rotation axis of Earth, and that Earth's moment of inertia decreases.
 This process alone leads to an increase of the rotation rate (phenomenon of a spinning figure skater who spins ever faster as they retract their arms).
-From the observed change in the moment of inertia the acceleration of rotation can be computed: the average value over the historical period must have been about −0.6 ms/century.
+From the observed change in the moment of inertia the acceleration of rotation can be computed: the average value over the historical period must have been about −0.6 ms/d/century.
 This largely explains the historical observations.

 Other cases of tidal acceleration

 Most natural satellites of the planets undergo tidal acceleration to some degree (usually small), except for the two classes of tidally decelerated bodies.
 In most cases, however, the effect is small enough that even after billions of years most satellites will not actually be lost.
 The effect is probably most pronounced for Mars's second moon Deimos, which may become an Earth-crossing asteroid after it leaks out of Mars's grip.

 The effect also arises between different components in a binary star.

+Moreover, this tidal effect isn't solely limited to planetary satellites; it also manifests between different components within a binary star system.
+The gravitational interactions within such systems can induce tidal forces, leading to fascinating dynamics between the stars or their orbiting bodies, influencing their evolution and behavior over cosmic timescales.